Yohan27x/Clyde/README.md

 A 2D platformer, made for a school projet, where you play as a robot that must cure the infected robots he encounter on his path.

-Launch the main.exe file to play the game.
+Execute the main.exe file in the project to play the game.

 Made with pygame.